MaterializeInc/materialize/doc/developer/design/20231127_pv2_logical_architecture.md

 advances.
 These commands are the commands that deterministically derive from CATALOG state (see Background section, above).

 When processing client requests, ADAPTER uses TIMESTAMP ORACLE to get the latest read timestamp for CATALOG, then fetches a CATALOG snapshot as of at least that timestamp, and continues to process the request using the catalog snapshot as the source of truth.
+It's important to note that the catalog timestamp is not correlated with the timestamp of data collections that are being queried.
+Most of the time, the catalog read timestamp will not advance, it will only advance when DDL cause the catalog to change.

 When handling DDL-style client queries, ADAPTER uses TIMESTAMP ORACLE to get a write timestamp and tries to append the required changes to the CATALOG.
 If